Accessing the Production Report Settings

 Note 2: By default, items that do not need to be produced, such as juice, soda, broths, supplements, equipment, etc., and therefore not assigned to a production area, are still listed on a production report in a section titled “Unassigned”.
 To not have an “Unassigned” section on your report, you can create an appropriate production area such as “No Production” and assign the non-produced items to that "No Production" production area.
 Prior to generating the production report, you will not select the "No Production" area in the base settings of the productions reports to prevent its items from printing on the report.
 For more information, see Hiding Items from Production Report that do not need to be Produced.

+- Note that as per standard AO item selection logic, for residents with the AO service type who have not placed an order, the production report will include items that are automatically selected based on the AO item selection logic.
 However, if you did not want the report to include items for those resident/patients who have not placed an order, then such items can be excluded by selecting the Exclude AO People who have not placed an order option.

 Using Latest Auto-Generated Forecasting

-If forecasting is configured and applied to your menus, the production reports will automatically include the servings from the menu's associated forecasting worksheets.
+Background Info: If forecasting is configured and applied to your menus, the production reports will automatically include the servings from the menu's associated forecasting worksheets.
+When a forecasting worksheet is locked, then the production reports will pull those numbers from the locked forecasting worksheet.

 However, If you do not want to pull serving numbers from locked forecasting worksheets, and instead pull from the latest auto-calculated forecasting results generated by the system (i.e., locked forecasting worksheet is ignored), then you can do so by selecting the Use Auto-Generated Forecasting check box.